Harshit-Jain-01/Market-Entry-Analysis/README.md

 The final result predicts 29,735 car sales in the first year, which significantly exceeds ABG Motors' target of 10,000 units.

 ### Significant Factors:
 Key drivers of the purchasing decision were annual income and age, with gender playing a secondary role.
-The normalization of income and segmentation of previous car age helped provide more relevant insights into potential customer behavior in the Indian market.
-The variables namely GENDER, ANN_INCOME(INR), AGE _CAR (segmented) are having a direct relationship with the purchase behaviour of the consumer amongst them AGE _CAR (segmented) has the highest direct relationship with purchase of 96% but on the other hand CURR_AGE is having an inverse relationship with purchase prediction that of -1%.
+The normalization of income and segmentation of previous car age helped provide more relevant insights into potential customer behavior in the Indian market. <br/>The variables namely GENDER, ANN_INCOME(INR), AGE _CAR (segmented) are having a direct relationship with the purchase behaviour of the consumer amongst them AGE _CAR (segmented) has the highest direct relationship with purchase of 96% but on the other hand CURR_AGE is having an inverse relationship with purchase prediction that of -1%.

 ![image](https://github.com/user-attachments/assets/aab74562-58d5-434c-8503-e998863f1170)